MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/agents/data-sources-linux-applications.md

 ## MySQL

-If MySQL Server or MariaDB Server is detected on the computer when the Log Analytics agent is installed, a performance monitoring provider for MySQL Server will be automatically installed.
+If MySQL Server or MariaDB Server is detected on the computer when the Log Analytics agent is installed, a performance monitoring provider for MySQL Server is automatically installed.
 This provider connects to the local MySQL/MariaDB server to expose performance statistics.
 MySQL user credentials must be configured so that the provider can access the MySQL Server.

 ### Configure MySQL credentials

 The MySQL OMI provider requires a preconfigured MySQL user and installed MySQL client libraries in order to query the performance and health information from the MySQL instance.
-These credentials are stored in an authentication file that's stored on the Linux agent.
+These credentials are stored in an authentication file stored on the Linux agent.
 The authentication file specifies what bind-address and port the MySQL instance is listening on and what credentials to use to gather metrics.

-During installation of the Log Analytics agent for Linux the MySQL OMI provider will scan MySQL my.cnf configuration files (default locations) for bind-address and port and partially set the MySQL OMI authentication file.
+During installation of the Log Analytics agent for Linux, the MySQL OMI provider scans MySQL my.cnf configuration files (default locations) for bind-address and port and partially set the MySQL OMI authentication file.

 The MySQL authentication file is stored at `/var/opt/microsoft/mysql-cimprov/auth/omsagent/mysql-auth`.